DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/designing-dashboard-items/cards/conditional-formatting.md

 Available settings in the **Common** section depend on the selected **Calculated by** option:

-* The **Card** option specifies a data item container (a card by whose values the format rule is calculated.
-The **Value Type** option specifies the card's measurement according to which a condition is calculated.
+* The **Card** option specifies a data item container.
+The format rule is calculated based on the card's values.
+The **Value Type** option specifies the card's measurement upon which a condition is calculated.

     If the Card dashboard item contains multiple values in data item containers (cards), make sure you apply a format rule to the active card to see changes.
 Click ![WebDashboard_DashboardItem_LayersIcon](../../../../images/webdashboard_dashboarditem_layersicon132016.png) in the dashboard item caption to switch between cards.
 The expression format rule ignores the specified card and is applied to all cards regardless of the specified value.
 * For the **Data Item** option, you can choose a hidden measure or series dimension.
 The rule applies to all cards in a Card item.